axieinfinity/ronin-documentation/docs/node-operators/mainnet/non-validator.md

 ---
-description: Run a non-validator node on the mainnet.
+description: Install a mainnet non-validator node using Docker.
 ---

-# Run a non-validator (RPC) node
+# Run a non-validator node
 This guide demonstrates how to run a non-validator node from a Docker image.

-This node is also known as an RPC (remote procedure call) node, because it's used for serving RPC requests.
+This node is known as an RPC (remote procedure call) node, because it's used for serving RPC requests.

 ## Prerequisites
 * [Docker Compose plugin](https://docs.docker.com/compose/install/)